mRNA-LNP Vaccines Encoding for Dengue Optimized prM/ENV Proteins Induce Protective Immunity without ADE

 Listed in

-Dengue virus (DENV) is the most common mosquito-borne virus in the world, causing nearly 400 million infections annually.
-Despite this prevalence there are no approved vaccine for DENV naïve individuals or therapeutics.
+Dengue virus (DENV) is the most common mosquito-borne virus in the world, causing nearly 400 million infections annually, with the number of cases predict to increase over time.
+Despite this prevalence there are no widely approved vaccine for DENV naïve individuals or therapeutics.
 DENV consists of four distinct serotypes, DENV 1-4, that share 60-70% homology.
-Development of a safe and efficacious pan-Dengue vaccine has been complicated by the potential of antibody-dependent enhancement, in which cross-reactive non-neutralizing antibodies can enhance infection and pathology.
-We previously demonstrated that a mRNA-LNP that encodes for the DENV-1 prM and Envelope proteins generates homotypic neutralizing immune responses and protects against a lethal challenge.
-The DENV-1 vaccine avoided ADE by 3-point mutations, G106R, L107D, and F108A, to the fusion loop (FL), one of the dominant ADE epitopes.
-Using a similar design methodology, here we present mRNA-LNP chimeric prM-E vaccines for DENV 2, 3, and 4.
-These vaccines maintained the ΔFL modifications, but encode a chimeric E protein with Japanese Encephalitis Virus’ (JEV) stem/transmembrane (st/tm) to improve VLP expression and stability.
-All three vaccines elicited neutralizing titers of serotype specific antibodies in immunocompetent C57/BL6 mice and are protected against a lethal homotypic DENV challenge in susceptible mice.
-Mutation of the FL epitope lowered ADE in the sera from vaccinated mice.
-We formulated monoclonal vaccines against all DENV serotypes into a single tetravalent vaccine and evaluated for immunogenicity and protection in mice.
-The tetravalent vaccine elicited a mixed response with antiviral CD4 and CD8 T cells against all four DENV serotypes and neutralizing humoral responses against DENV 3 and DENV 4.
-Tetravalent vaccine recipient mice were protected against a lethal DENV 3 or DENV 4 challenge.
-Cumulatively, we have produced monovalent DENV mRNA-LNP vaccines against all four DENV serotypes that generate protective immunity and lower the potential for ADE.
+Development of a safe and efficacious pan-Dengue vaccine has been complicated by the potential of antibody-dependent enhancement, in which cross-reactive non-neutralizing antibodies can enhance infection and disease.
+We previously demonstrated that a mRNA-LNP encoding for DENV-1 prM and Envelope proteins generates homotypic neutralizing immune responses and protects against a lethal challenge.
+The DENV-1 vaccine avoided ADE by eliminating the fusion loop (FL), one of the dominant ADE epitopes.
+Using a similar design methodology, here we present mRNA-LNP prM-E vaccines for DENV 2, 3, and 4.
+These vaccines maintained the ΔFL modifications, but encode a chimeric E protein to improve VLP expression and stability.
+All three vaccines elicited neutralizing titers of serotype specific antibodies mice and protected against a lethal homotypic DENV challenge.
+Mutation of the FL lowered ADE in vaccinated mouse sera.
+We formulated monotypic vaccines into a tetravalent vaccine and evaluated for immunogenicity and protection in mice.
+The tetravalent vaccine elicited neutralizing humoral responses against all DENV serotypes and protected against lethal challenges.
+Cumulatively, our monovalent DENV mRNA-LNP vaccines against all DENV serotypes generate protective immunity and lower the potential for ADE, leading to the development of a first-generation ADE-altered tetravalent DENV vaccine.